Reforms of the Hongwu Emperor: Trade and travel

 Merchants were greatly affected by the restrictions on population mobility during this time.
 Any journeys longer than 58 km (100 li) were strictly prohibited unless one had official permission.
 This travel document included important information such as the individual's name, place of residence, the name of their home municipality's administrator, age, height, physical description, occupation, and names of family members.
 Any irregularities found in the document could result in the individual being sent back home and facing punishment.
 (Note: A century later, the prominent scholar Zhu Yunming (1461–1527) recalled how his grandfather was sentenced to death after losing his travel documents, but was granted amnesty by the Emperor just minutes before his execution.)

 Passengers were subjected to thorough checks by soldiers at various checkpoints, including roads, ferries, and streets.
 Inns were required to report their guests to the authorities, providing information on their travel destinations and any goods they were transporting.
-Merchants were also required to store their goods in state warehouses and could not engage in trade without a license.
-The authorities would then inspect the goods, destination, and prices to ensure compliance.
+Merchants could not engage in trade without a license.
 The use of intermediaries, or brokers, was strictly prohibited.
 The government also set fixed prices for most goods, and failure to comply with these prices resulted in punishment.
 In addition, merchants risked having their goods confiscated and being subjected to flogging for selling poor quality products.

-Few governments took the concept of four classes (in descending order: officials, peasants, artisans, merchants) as seriously and consistently as the Ming government did.
-The low status of merchants was evident in various ways, such as clothing regulations that prohibited them from wearing furs, along with servants and prostitutes.
+The Ming dynasty was one of the few dynasties to enforce the system of four classes (in descending order: officials, peasants, artisans, merchants).
+The low status of merchants was evident in various ways, such as clothing regulations prohibited them, along with servants and prostitutes, from wearing furs.
 Merchants were also not allowed to wear silk.
 They were even excluded from civil service examinations, unlike peasants.
 For example, out of the 110 jinshi graduates in 1400, 83 came from farming families, 16 from military families, 6 were scholars, but none were from merchant families.
 This discrimination against merchants persisted for centuries, as seen in the fact that none of the 312 new jinshi graduates in 1544 came from a merchant family.
-Despite the government's efforts, the interest in trade among residents did not diminish.
-Contemporary authors attributed this to the profitability of trade, as a single successful trade route could yield more profit than a year's worth of work in the fields.
+Despite the government's efforts, the interest in trade among residents did not diminish as a single successful trade route could yield more profit than a year's worth of work in the fields.